jtcond13/SAS-Programming-Notes/SAS_notes1.md

 2. If the program is executable, SAS compiles the program to machine code.
 3. SAS creates the Program Data Vector (PDV) to hold all observations.
 This is an area of memory where SAS builds an observation.
 It also contains two automatic variables `_n_` (iteration number) and `_ERROR_` (a categorical variable indicating an error)
-4. SAS creates the descrptor portion of the new data set.
+4. SAS creates the descriptor portion of the new data set.

 ###Execution Phase###
 1. SAS reads and processes observations, creating the data portion of the output.